sumedh105/mpv/DOCS/man/options.rst

     probably also perform horribly on some drivers, so enable at your own risk.
     The special value ``auto`` (default) will enable HDR peak computation automatically if compute shaders and SSBOs are supported.

+``--allow-delayed-peak-detect``
+    When using ``--hdr-compute-peak``, allow delaying the detected peak by a frame when beneficial for performance.
+In particular, this is required to avoid an unnecessary FBO indirection when no advanced rendering is required otherwise.
+Has no effect if there already is an indirect pass, such as when advanced scaling is enabled.
+Defaults to on.
+(Only affects ``--vo=placebo``, note that ``--vo=gpu`` always delays the peak.)

 ``--hdr-peak-decay-rate=<1.0..1000.0>``
     The decay rate used for the HDR peak detection algorithm (default: 100.0).